Elizabeth Dewart, RN, PMHNP-BC

 Elizabeth Dewart, RN, PMHNP-BC, is a board-certified Psychiatric Nurse Practitioner.

 Elizabeth is originally from upstate New York but has made San Diego her home for the past 21 years.
 She’s excited to be a part of this new innovative treatment model that has come to San Diego.
 San Diego has been in great need of a model like Alleviant and she is looking forward to seeing the long lasting benefits in the community.

 Elizabeth lives with her husband and has two sons – one in college and the other in high school.
-She has a dog, cat, and a cockatoo.
+She has a dog and a cat.
 She loves nature and animals and has volunteered with different wildlife organizations such as Project Wildlife in San Diego.
 Elizabeth enjoys spending time with family and exploring the outdoors.
 “Because of today’s fast paced lifestyle, I try to emphasize the importance of balance in my practice as well as my own person life,” she explains.
 She likes to stay active and believes strongly in the importance of nutrition for physical as well as mental health.